RyanRana/driving/README.md

 *The trained policy driving the live [Cesium viewer](smoothride/demo/cesium/) on the real SF grid — 172 cars, per-car colors, building facades, and a live telemetry dashboard.*

+When every vehicle drives itself, traffic lights and lane law are legacy overhead for human limitations.
+Nomos rips them out and learns the **behavioral layer** instead — how a whole fleet shares the real San Francisco road graph without a central controller and without crashing.
+Low-level autonomy (perception, throttle/brake/steer) is assumed solved; the one irreducible human element is **pedestrians**, whom cars must yield to.
 ---

 ## The RL, in brief